-For those businesses that had significant disruption as a result of COVID-19, you should consider how you provide quality customer experiences in the alternatives ways in which you operated, communicated to customers during changing restrictions, kept customers informed during closures etc.
+For those businesses that had significant disruption during this qualifying period, consider how you provided quality customer experiences in the alternatives ways in which you operated, e.g., communicated to customers during changing restrictions, kept customers informed during closures etc.

 Outline how you are committed to quality customer service throughout all areas of the business.
-This could include staff training, service principles and policies, staff reward systems etc.
+This could include staff training, service principles and policies, staff reward systems, etc.

-Consider all points of customer engagement e.g. email, phone, guest greetings/welcome and interaction during and after the experience.
+Consider all points of customer engagement e.g., email, phone, guest greetings/welcome and interaction during and after the experience.

-Once you have provided an overview of how customer service is delivered you should consider how your business monitors and assesses customer service to ensure continued quality delivery.
-For example; feedback forms, monitoring social media, blogs, mystery shoppers etc.
+Once you have provided an overview of how customer service is delivered, describe how your business monitors and assesses customer service to ensure continued quality delivery.
+For example, feedback forms, monitoring social media, blogs, mystery shoppers, etc.